 Shippers that seek out managed transportation solutions are often looking for ways to make their supply chain less complex, costly, and time-consuming.

 A successful managed transportation solution can deliver those benefits and more.
-Benefits of a strong managed transportation partnership include:
+Benefits of a strong managed transportation relationship include:

-Of course, all the above benefits are predicated on the managed transportation solution in question being supported by a quality provider, which is why it’s crucial for shippers to thoroughly vet every potential partner.
+Of course, all the above benefits are predicated on the managed transportation solution in question being supported by a quality provider, which is why it’s crucial for shippers to thoroughly vet any 3PL or managed transportation provider they're considering.

 There is no substitute for experience when it comes to managed transportation.